 - Mandatory minimum of 30 days in jail

-Find a Third DUI Attorney in Hernando County
+Find a Third DUI Attorney in Hernando County, Florida

-If you are facing a third DUI in Hernando County, Citrus County, or Sumter County, contact Ashley M. Aulls, P.A. today.
-Experienced DUI defense attorney Ashley Aulls has over 15 years of aggressively defending people like you and always putting their needs first.
+If you are facing a third DUI in Hernando County, Citrus County, or Sumter County, contact The Law Office of Ashley Aulls, P.A. today.
+Experienced DUI defense attorney Ashley Aulls has practiced law since 1996.
 Call (352) 593-4115 today to see what experienced defense lawyer Ashley Aulls can do for your third DUI case.